w3c/wai-intro-wcag/content/wcag3-intro.md

 ### Structure
 WCAG 3 has:
 * **Guidelines**
-* Solutions to accessibility problems.
+       * Solutions to accessibility problems
-* Guidelines in WCAG 3 are more granular than the guidelines in WCAG 2.
+       * More granular than the **guidelines** in WCAG 2
 * **Outcomes**
-* Testable statements.
+       * Testable statements
-* Outcomes in WCAG 3 are somewhat similar to success criteria in WCAG 2.
+       * Somewhat similar to **success criteria** in WCAG 2

 WCAG 3 supporting material includes:
 * **Methods**
-* Detailed ways to rate how well a website meets an outcome.
+       * Detailed ways to rate how well a website meets an outcome
-* Methods in WCAG 3 are somewhat similar to Techniques for WCAG 2.
+       * Somewhat similar to **techniques** for WCAG 2
 * **How-To documents**
-* Explain more about each outcome??guideline and how to apply them.
+       * Explain more about each outcome??guideline and how to apply them
-* How-To documents in WCAG 3 are somewhat similar to the Understanding documents for WCAG 2.
+       * Somewhat similar to the **understanding** documents for WCAG 2
 * ?
 Functional needs ?
 * ? other ?